 In today's global economy, you're no longer competing with just the businesses in your town.
 You're competing around the world, and you may offer similar products and services to half a dozen other vendors, maybe more.
 You need a way to differentiate yourself outside of product and price, which can only be tweaked so much.

-According to a 2015 report by Microsoft, 97% of global consumers said good customer service is an important influencer of their brand loyalty, and 62% have stopped doing business with a company due to poor customer service.
+- 95% of global consumers said good customer service is an important influencer of their brand loyalty [Microsoft]

 The Role of Online Customer Communities in Remarkable Customer Service